 How to address rumors in the workplace?

 Here are six ways you can use it to prevent rumors from spreading at the workplace.

 1. Be a role model

 Employees always look up to their leaders for inspiration.
 As a business leader, you are the one that should set an example for others to follow.
 The best way to do that is to never be a part of any such activity that leads to rumor spreading.
 Great leaders always keep themselves away from such activities.
 If you are involved in gossip as a leader, you are endorsing it and giving other employees license to indulge in gossip and rumors at work.

 2. Build trust

 When your employees trust you, they will share everything with you.
-That even includes gossip and rumors.
+That even includes gossip and dealing with rumors.
 That is why it is important for business leaders to focus on building trust with their employees.
 Take employee feedback and listen to what they are saying.
 This will give you a better idea about their sentiments about their company.
 If they have some issues, do your best to address their problems as soon as possible.
 More importantly, it will also help you know about rumors early and allow you to kill those rumors before it could spread throughout the organization.
 The more trust your employees have on you, the more likely they are to tell you about private gossip and rumors.